 In Bury Her, highly produced portraits and directed narratives of warrior women within epic natural landscapes are created to conjure up depictions of heroism, role-play and gender fluidity.
 This project works at the interstices of photography and performance.
 Actors, martial artists, stunt and Live Action Role Play (LARP) performers are used as models.
 The model's cultural and ancestral backgrounds influence the creation of the characters, while evoking mythology, folklore, and references to real women involved in anti-colonialist movements.

-Bury Her pays homage to the hidden and lost narratives of women who have defied their culture’s demands, participating on battlefields and serving as protectors of their communities.
+Bury Her pays homage to the hidden and lost narratives of women who, defying cultural gender norms, participated on battlefields and served as protectors of their communities.

-Exhibitions of this work might include film, sound installation, or live performances.
+Exhibitions of this work may include film, sound and sculpture installations, and/or live performance.